Who Should Play Blade Irons? A Complete Guide for Serious Ball Strikers

 Q: Do blade irons improve shot shaping?

 Yes.
-Blade irons offer greater shot shaping and trajectory control due to compact heads, centered mass, and minimal offset.
+Blade irons offer greater shot shaping and trajectory control.

 Q: Are blade irons harder to hit than cavity-backs?

 Yes.
-Blade irons have smaller sweet spots and less perimeter weighting, making mishits more noticeable in distance and direction.
+Blade irons have smaller sweet spots, making mishits more noticeable.

 Q: Should a 5 handicap play blade irons?

 Possibly.
-If the player consistently strikes the center of the face and values control over forgiveness, blade irons may be a good fit.
+If the player consistently strikes the center of the face and values control, blade irons may be a good fit.

 Leave a comment